Wyoming Drug Rehabilitation Solution

 Wyoming Drug Information

-Wyoming cocaine prices have remained stable, but demand for the drug has declined in recent years.
+Wyoming’s demand for cocaine has declined in recent years.
 Crack cocaine can be found in the state, but not in significant quantities.

-Club drugs such as GHB and MDMA can be found in Wyoming, and most come from sources of supply in Colorado.
-Although not as popular, LSD and psilocybin mushrooms are popular recreational drugs on college campuses.
+Club drugs such as GHB and MDMA can be found in Wyoming and most come from sources of supply in Colorado.
+Although not as popular, LSD and psilocybin mushrooms are frequently-used recreational drugs on college campuses.

-According to data from the National Survey on Drug Use and Health (NSDUH), approximately 32,000 of Wyoming citizens reported past month use of an illicit drug.
+According to data from the National Survey on Drug Use and Health (NSDUH), approximately 32,000 of Wyoming citizens reported prior month use of an illicit drug.
+More than 115,000 were binge drinkers.

-Additional survey results indicate that 12,000 Wyoming citizens reported illicit drug dependence or abuse within the past year.
-Approximately 8,000 reported past year illicit drug dependence.
+Additional survey results indicate that 19,000 Wyoming citizens reported alcohol dependence in a recent year.
+Another 8,000 reported past year illicit drug dependence.